 TEX-E Fellows Background

 TEX-E stands for Texas Entrepreneurship Exchange for Energy.
-It’s a first-of-a-kind collaboration between Greentown Labs, MIT’s Martin Trust Center, and four Texas universities: Texas A&M, UT-Austin, University of Houston, and Rice University.
+It’s a first-of-a-kind collaboration between Greentown Labs, MIT’s Martin Trust Center, and five Texas universities: Texas A&M, UT-Austin, University of Houston, Rice University, and Prairie View A&M University.

-The objective is to create a powerful, student-driven entrepreneurship ecosystem in Houston, focused on energy innovation and implementing lessons learned from building a successful ecosystem in Boston.
+The objective is to create a powerful, student-driven entrepreneurship ecosystem in the Houston region and Texas broadly, focused on energy innovation and implementing lessons learned from building a successful ecosystem in Boston.
 This effort will aim to train and empower the next generation of entrepreneurs to lead the energy transition and to share in the massive economic opportunity it entails, while also addressing the existential threat of climate change.

 These individuals will serve as the student liaisons between their respective universities, as well as with MIT and Greentown Labs.
 They will help to identify and connect with the relevant groups at their university, while also participating in and learning from programs and activities at other universities.

 Qualified candidates will have a passion for energy innovation and an in-depth knowledge of the energy innovation landscape within their university, as well as broader trends in energy transition and climate tech.
 Preferred candidates will have existing leadership roles (such as within a student club) at their individual universities.

 - currently enrolled at Texas A&M, UT-Austin, University of Houston, Rice University, or Prairie View A&M

 - who are graduating no earlier than 2024.